eightBitter/library-knowledge-graph/README.md

 ## To Do Next

-- Transform files to TTL
+- Transform files to TTL using rdfconvert.py